You know when you send a package through the post office and they hand you a tracking number?

 Imagine getting a quick notification when someone reads your email.
 Or setting a reminder to touch base with them later.
 Some tools offer these helpful features so you never miss a beat.

-Mixmax's email tracking and notifications feature
+Mixmax's Slack notifications feature

 Mixmax stands out in the world of free email tracking software, especially since it lives directly inside Gmail.
 But how does it differentiate itself?